sohaib730/Gaussian-Mixture-Model/README.md

 1. Results for Iris Dataset
 First for each feature in iris dataset, Gaussian mixture models (GMM) parameters are estimated by using two or three GMM components.
-The Number of components in GMM are determined by visualizing respective featureÕs histogram.
+The Number of components in GMM are determined by visualizing respective feature's histogram.

+![]Figures/Iris/Figure_1.png